Reed-CompBio/Graphery/backend/README.md

   Make sure directory `logs` exists in `/server`

 - for production
-  make sure the the folder `/var/log/graphery` exists and production settings is installed to `server/graphery/settings/production.py`
+  make sure the folder `/var/log/graphery` exists and production settings is installed to `server/graphery/settings/production.py`

 ### Install PostgreSQL and Redis